skillrepos/rag/labs.md

 code lab1.py
 ```

 6. You can look around this file to see how it works.
-Notice the prompt "Based on the following information, explain the benefits of Python" on line 17.
+Notice the prompt "Explain the benefits of Python" on line 17.
 When you are done, and after step 2 has completed, go ahead and run the file with the command below.

 ```
 python lab1.py